| Home | Login | Live Help | View Cart View Cart

 Note: This project is essentially for novelty purposes only.
 We do not recommend using a homemade knife or sword for any practical purpose.

-5160 Carbon Spring Steel.
-In our office we always thought this material was the steel that made our trucks springs and suspension components.
-However, spring steel is also used for other purposes and is more commonly known to blacksmith's as it's much more durable and prone to less breakage as compared to a high carbon steel (aka: 1095 to the blacksmith's of our modern world).
+In our office we always thought 5160 Carbon Spring Steel was just used to make trucks springs and suspension components.
+However, spring steel is also used for other purposes.
+Blacksmith's commonly use 5160 Carbon Spring Steel as it is much more durable and less prone to breakage than a high carbon steel (aka: 1095 to the blacksmith's of our modern world).
 Where do hobby style blacksmiths get this material?
 You guessed it - leaf springs from or old cars & trucks like chevy or ford leaf springs.

-Heating Leaf Spring Steel Or you have another option that requires more strength and is also a method that has been used for years.
-Place you spring on an anvil on a very hard flat surface you'll use are your guide to making the spring straight.
-You then take your sledge hammer or steel hammer, and behing to smack the curved metal along the anvil making it straight.
-Now doing either or these methods will provide you with a solid steel base you start your sword.
+Heating Leaf Spring Steel I have also heard of people going a different route, but since I have not tried this myself I am not sure if this is as effective with spring steal as using heat.
+This method involves placing your spring on an anvil that is set on a very hard flat surface; you'll use this as your guide to making the spring straight.
+You then take your sledge hammer or steel hammer, and begin to smack the curved metal along the anvil making it straight.
+Either of these methods will provide you with a solid steel base to start your sword.

 Some finished swords and knifes: